blankse/opendxp/bundles/TinymceBundle/README.md

 ###### Registering global configuration via events

-You can also add the file which should be loaded in editmode through an event listener to avoid having to implement a `PimcoreBundle` just for the sake of adding a file.
-Given you already have an `App` bundle and put the JS config from above to `public/js/editmode.js` you can create an event listener to add the path to the list of loaded files in editmode (please see [Events](docs/Development_Documentation/Extending_Pimcore/Event_API_and_Event_Manager.html) for details on how to implement and register event listeners):
+You can also add the file which should be loaded in editmode through an event listener to avoid having to implement a `OpenDxpBundle` just for the sake of adding a file.
+Given you already have an `App` bundle and put the JS config from above to `public/js/editmode.js` you can create an event listener to add the path to the list of loaded files in editmode (please see [Events](docs/Development_Documentation/Extending_OpenDxp/Event_API_and_Event_Manager.html) for details on how to implement and register event listeners):

 ```php